When Neurodiversity Collides with Ministry and Missions

 Thankfully, this topic is coming up more often in ministry and mission circles.
 It’s gaining attention and growing so that more orgs can be equipped to help, support, train, understand, and learn more about how neurodiversity is impacting their people.

-If neurodiversity is impacting you and you feel alone in the difficulties and complexities of ministry and/or missions, please feel free to reach out or jump into any of the above resources.
+If neurodiversity is part of your story and you feel alone in the difficulties and complexities of ministry and/or missions, please feel free to reach out or jump into any of the above resources.
+A coach can help.

 I’d love to hear your story, hold it with you, and help you on this journey.